Centrix14/mat/doc/emi.md

 Hi from C!

 ```

+  + getCommandOn, setCommandOn
+    Prototypes: `int getCommandOn();` `void setCommandOn(int newState);`
+	Appointment -- Changing / read the `commandOn` parameter, which in the ON state indicates that the word being read is a reserved mat keyword.

 # If you have any problems then repeat the procedures you have done again.
 If you have another problem, you can contact me by e-mail from [here](main.md).